Periodontal Disease Treatment Vienna, VA

 • Bone loss

-If you have notice any changes in your smile, it might be a good idea to seek help as soon as possible.
+Seek help as soon as possible when you notice changes in your teeth and gum health.
 Dr. Gerald will provide you with immediate care to stop your symptoms from getting worse.

-Patients with severe gum disease can lose their teeth and suffer from bone loss in the jaw.
-Our team wants patients to avoid the need for unneeded problems that require extensive restorative or cosmetic treatment.
-The goal of Dr. Gerald and his team is to always protect the teeth and gums from damage.
+Patients with severe gum disease, or advanced periodontitis, can lose their teeth and suffer from bone loss in the jaw.
+Our team wants to help patients prevent unnecessary problems that would otherwise result in extensive restorative or cosmetic treatments.
+The goal of Dr. Gerald and his team is to always protect your teeth and gums from damage.

 Periodontal Disease Treatment in Vienna, VA